orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ### Avoid Usage of a Singleton Pattern
 * Singleton is an [Anti-pattern](https://en.wikipedia.org/wiki/Singleton_pattern)
   * Generally **used as a global instance**
-    * Hide the dependencies of your application in your code
+    * Hide the dependencies of application in code
   * Violate the single responsibility principle
     * **Control it's own creation and lifecycle**
   * Cause code to be tightly coupled